 Utopia 3000 is subject to the following guidelines:

-Utopia 3000 stands for a proactive zero tolerance policy towards sexism, racism and aggressive behaviour and demands as many as 50% of the curators and artists to identify as women*.
+Utopia 3000 stands for a proactive zero tolerance policy towards sexism, racism and aggressive behaviour and demands as many as 50% of the curators and artists to identify as women* or non-binary.

 (2) No hierarchical separation among participants

 Utopia 3000 rejects the idea of guest lists and backstage areas (resp. only for artists).
 Instead – if applicable for a specific venue – visually and/or musically accompanied havens for all participants should be created.
 Furthermore, all artists get the same appreciation as well as the line-ups are displayed in alphabetical order.